RightToPrivacy/wipri/README.md

 ### Additional Info:

-wipri generated mac addresses use valid OUI's (unlike many mac randomizations).
+wipri generated mac addresses use valid OUI's (unlike some mac randomizations).
 See below for why.

 If using a Linux phone / device, I suggest selecting -p for home, -P for out.
 To mimic an iPhone/Android phone: one of the most common devices around. -p for static (w/mac checking to prevent leaks), -P for continually changing Apple/Android mac at continuously changing times/mac addresses.
 For even more broad randomization use -r for continuously changing randomization at continuously changing randomized times (all brands) or -i for static random mac identity